 3] Run Malware Scanner & Cleanup Tool

 Run Chrome browser’s built-in Chrome’s Malware Scanner & Cleanup Tool.
-It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory request.
+It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory requests.

 4] Reset Chrome Settings